adoptium/ci-jenkins-pipelines/.github/ISSUE_TEMPLATE/build-issue.md

 ---
 name: 🐛 Bug Report
-about: For problems related to how the adoptopenjdk scripts are built in Jenkins
+about: For problems related to how the Eclipse Adoptium scripts are built in Jenkins

 ---